-A recreation visitor survey (Appendix A contains a draft version of the survey that will be finalized with interested stakeholders prior to its use at the Project) may will be conducted at the Weber Recreation Site through the use of a questionnaire to assess the attitudes, preferences and characteristics of the primary user group.
+A recreation visitor survey (Appendix A contains a draft version of the survey that will be finalized with interested stakeholders prior to use on the Project) will be conducted at the Weber Recreation Site through the use of a questionnaire to assess the attitudes, preferences and characteristics of the primary user group.
 This is the only location where recreation visitor surveys will be conducted or distributed because this is the only safe, legal access point to the by-passed reach of the river.
 The survey will potentially be distributed to site users via direct contact.
-Weber Site users will be asked to fill out the questionnaire either on-site or after their visit and return it to PacifiCorp via U.S. Mailpost or email.
+Weber Site users will be asked to fill out the questionnaire either onsite or after their visit and return it to PacifiCorp via U.S. Mail or email.
 The following topics could be addressed on the survey form:

-- Socio-demographic characteristics (age, gender, etc); - Visitor activities (general and primary); - Trip characteristics (group size, length of trip and other sites visited, etc); - Crowding and capacity issues; - Opinion of adequacy/condition of facilities;

-• Location of primary residence (zip code);
+- Socio-demographic characteristics (age, gender, etc); - Visitor activities (general and primary); - Trip characteristics (group size, length of trip and other sites visited, etc); - Crowding and capacity issues; - Opinion of adequacy/condition of facilities; - Location of primary residence (zip code);